scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The Computational Crystallography Toolbox (cctbx) provides a vast library of computational crystallography software written in C++ following an object-oriented programming paradigm and wrapped with Python :cite:`GrosseKunstleve02`.
 This library was designed to contained reusable C++ code.
-It development in the late 1990s was driven by limitations on reusability and error handling in Fortran77, the dominant programming language used in crystllographic computing at the time.
+It development in the late 1990s was driven by limitations on software reusability and error handling in Fortran77, the dominant programming language used in crystllographic computing at the time.
 This cctbx library is used to build build higher order analysis tools.
 The group lead by Paul Adams that developed cctbx used cctbx to develop the Phenix software package that includes a graphical user interface.
 *Phenix* is widely used today and it able to continue to grow and evolve that to the obejct-oriented approach built into cctbx.

-CCTBX was hard to install three years ago due to its complex dependencies, but the addition of the CCTBX package to Anaconda dramatically eased the installation of CCTBX.
+The *cctbx* library was hard to install three years ago due to its complex dependencies, but the addition of the *cctbx* package to Anaconda dramatically eased the installation of *cctbx*.
-The lowering of this barrier to the installation of CCTBX has raised interest in the use of CCTBX for novel data analyses.
+The lowering of this barrier to the installation of *cctbx* has raised interest in the use of *cctbx* for novel data analyses.
-Several online tutorials and workshops have attempted to address this problem, but the adoption of CCTBX remains low.
+Several online tutorials and workshops have attempted to address this problem, but the adoption of *cctbx* remains low.
 This is somewhat surprising considering the widespread adoption of Python in the past decade by the field.
 Difficulty with using *cctbx* has inspired some outside groups to reinvent many capabilities using modules from the SciPy software stack (e.g. *reciprocalspaceship* :cite:`Griesman21`, :GEMMI: :cite:`Wojdyr22`).

-To ease the use of CCTBX by my lab and others to develop custom crystallographic analyses, we assembled a collection of CCTBX code snippets for use in Jupyter notebooks.
+To ease the use of *cctbx* by my lab and others to develop custom crystallographic analyses, we assembled a collection of *cctbx* code snippets for use in Jupyter notebooks.
-Jupyter provides an excellent platform for exploring the CCTBX library and developing new analysis tools.
+Jupyter provides an excellent platform for exploring the *cctbx* library and developing new analysis tools.
-The Python API of CCTBX simplifies running CCTBX in Jupyter via a kernel specific for its conda environment.
+The Python API of *cctbx* simplifies running *cctbx* in Jupyter via a kernel specific for its conda environment.
 We formatted the snippet library for several snippet extensions for the Classic Notebook and for Jupyter Lab.
 To overcome the absence of tab triggers in the Jupyter ecosystem to invoke the insertion of snippets, we also made the snippets available for leading text editors.
 The user can use the GhostText browser plugin to edit the contents of a Jupyter cell in a full-powered external editor.